sergio-verduzco/sergio-verduzco.github.io/README.md

-Come in, have some tales of source code.
+These are tales of source code that I've written, mostly for education.